clux/shipcat/doc/extending.md

 The [shipcat manifests guide](https://engineering.ops.babylontech.co.uk/docs/cicd-shipcat-manifests/) has an introduction, and explanations of the data currently supported.

 # Extending the manifests
-The procedure for adding syntax to `shipcat` is to write a little bit of `rust` in the following way:
+The procedure for adding syntax to `shipcat` is to to define the `rust` structs, and then using [`serde` attributes](https://serde.rs/attributes.html) to ensure we don't make more breaking changes than planned.

 ## 1. Define Structs
-This is done in shipcat's [structs directory](https://github.com/Babylonpartners/shipcat/tree/master/shipcat_definitions/src/structs) in `shipcat_definitions`.
+This is done in shipcat's [structs directory](https://github.com/babylonhealth/shipcat/tree/master/shipcat_definitions/src/structs) in `shipcat_definitions`.
 Here's the `Dependency` struct (which was used to add `graph` functionality later on).

 ```rust
 #[derive(Serialize, Deserialize, Clone, Default)]